SangeethaS94/Fire-in-the-SandBox/README.md

 - Add a Fireman: Button to add a fireman at a random location on the land
 - Reset: This button clears the display and resets the model

-(Note: The buttons *Add a House* and *Add a Fireman* clicked several times to change the position of the house or fireman) (Rest of the interface is the same as Magic Sand software)
+(Note: The buttons *Add a House* and *Add a Fireman* can be clicked several times to change the position of the house or fireman)
+(Rest of the interface is the same as Magic Sand software)